harshit012/Web_Services_Framework/README.md

 * No need to do url mappings in XML file. (deployment descriptor)
 * User don't need to worry about GET/POST request and how to Handle them.
 * The user can easily send/receive the data from client-side to server-side without writing the single line of code of JSON parsing.
+* Well-defined Documentation (PDF) will be provided to the user, Which contains the structure of all the Service & Pojo classes.
+The documentation also consists of short explanation about the exceptions.

 ## How to use this framework?